watsona4/scipy2016/SciPy2016TripReport.md

     linting for recipe standards.
 - Anyone can add a new recipe,and theres an automated system in place using Github hooks that enables this
-- Future plans include an installer for speding up build process.
+- Plans include an installer for speding up build process.

 ### GT-Py: Accelerating NumPy programs on CPU & GPU with Minimal Programming Effort \[General\]